 PRIMES: Program Staff

-Chief Research Advisor / Math Section Faculty Coordinator
+Chief Research Advisor / Math Track Faculty Coordinator

 Pavel Etingof is Professor of Mathematics in the Mathematics Department at MIT.
 He received his Ph.D. in mathematics from Yale University in 1994, under Igor Frenkel.
 He taught at Harvard as a Benjamin Peirce Assistant Professor in 1994-1999, joined the MIT mathematics faculty as an assistant professor in 1998, and became a full professor in 2005.
 Professor Etingof's research interests are noncommutative algebra, representation theory, mathematical physics.
 He served as Director of Graduate Studies at the MIT mathematics department in 2002-2007.
 Professor Etingof has led mathematics research programs for high school students at the Clay Mathematics Research Academy in 2004 and 2005, and suggested and supervised 10 high school research projects at the Research Science Institute (RSI) at MIT.

-Slava Gerovitch holds a Master's degree in applied mathematics and a PhD in history and social study of science from MIT's Science, Technology and Society Program, under Loren Graham.
+Slava Gerovitch is Lecturer in the Mathematics Department at MIT.
+He holds a Master's degree in applied mathematics and a PhD in history and social study of science from MIT's Science, Technology and Society Program, under Loren Graham.
 He is the author of From Newspeak to Cyberspeak: A History of Soviet Cybernetics.
 Dr. Gerovitch's research interests are history of mathematics, cybernetics, and computing; space history and space policy; and history of Russian and Soviet science and technology.
 The courses he taught at MIT include history of science, history of computing, and cultural history of mathematics.
 His current research project is on recent history of representation theory.

 Computer Science Section Faculty Coordinator